hydrusnetwork/hydrus/docs/getting_started_import_options.md

 Let's say you have found a nice place to download from, but it has some pretty terrible tags.
 You decide you want to put those tags in a special place and filter out the bad stuff.
 You need to do a test download to test a new import options setup.

 By default, hydrus grabs all available tags from normal gallery-like sites and puts them in the 'downloader tags' local tag domain.
-For this example, we will say that you have hit up `services->manage services` and created a new local tag domain, "unreliable tags".
+For this example, we will say that you have hit up `services->edit` and created a new local tag domain, "unreliable tags".

 Opening up a new gallery downloader page, here is our default state for 'tag import options':